benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 3.md

 - IPv4: 128.6.24.78
 - IPv6: 2001:4000:A000:C000:6000:B001:412A:8000

-Different applications can use different ports to communicate information.
+Different applications communicate on different **port numbers**, using **sockets**.

+**Sockets** are an abstraction of the Internet for applications.
+In other words, applications utilize sockets to connect to the internet.